If a repeated issue is making your vehicle unreliable or even unsafe to drive, you may have a lemon.

 Our attorneys at Knight Law Group can help you push back against this tactic and get you the buyback you deserve.

-Multiply it by the number of "good miles" before your car first showed defects, or before your first defect-related repair.
+Multiply it by the number of "good miles" before you first took your vehicle to the dealership for a defect.

 Divide this amount by 120,000 miles – the vehicle lifetime listed under California Lemon Law.